demisto/content-docs/docs/howtos/integrations/feeds.md

 ```
 The `batch` function is imported from `CommonServerPython`.
 We see that indicators are returned from calling `fetch_indicators_command` and are passed to `demisto.createIndicators` in batches.

-## Cortex XSOAR Indicator Objects
+### Indicator Objects
-Indicator objects passed to `demisto.createIndicators`.
+Indicator Objects passed to `demisto.createIndicators`.
 Let's look at an example,
 ```python
 {
     "value": value,